 When operating multiple converters, system requirements often dictate operation of the converters at a common frequency.
-To accommodate this requirement, the AFL series converters provide both a synchronization input and output.
+To accommodate this requirement, the AFL series converters provide both a synchronization input and a synchronization output.

 The sync input port permits synchronization of an AFL converter to any compatible external frequency source operating between 500KHz and 700KHz.
 This input signal should be referenced to the input return and have a 10% to 90% duty cycle.
-Compatibility requires transition times less than100ns, maximum low level of +0.8V and a minimum high level of +2.0V.
+Compatibility requires transition times less than 100ns, maximum low level of +0.8Vand a minimum highvel of +2.0V.
 The sync output of another converter which has been designated as the master oscillator provides a convenient frequency source for this mode of operation.
-When external synchronization is not required, the sync in pin should be left unconnected thereby permitting the converter to operate at its' own internally set frequency.
+When external synchronization is not required, the sync in pin should be left open (unconnected)thereby permitting the converter to operate at its' own internally set frequency.

-The sync output signal is a continuous pulse train set at 550 $\pm 50 KHz$ , with a duty cycle of 15 $\pm 5.0\%$ .
+The sync output signal is a continuous pulse train set at 550 \pm 50KHz, with a duty cycle of 15 \pm 5%.
 This signal is referenced to the input return and has been tailored to be compatible with the AFL sync input port.
-Transition times are less than 100ns and the low level output impedance is less than $50\Omega$ .
+Transition times are less than 100ns and the low level output impedance is less than 50 Ω .
 This signal is active when the DC input voltage is within the specified operating range and the converter is not inhibited.
 This output has adequate drive reserve to synchronize at least five additional converters.
-A typical synchronization connection option is illustrated in Figure III.
+A typical connection is illustrated in Figure III.